uozuAho/ausbills/wozreadme.md

 - 1 bill doesn't have a summary on the website
 - ignore bills with bad links, there's only 2, these possibly don't have links on the bill list page
+- clustering: results not very good when just using summary embeddings.
+Takes work to understand clusters, bills seem to end up in wrong clusters